 Manage instance groups

-In KakaoCloud’s Alert Center, you can set alerts based on disk usage and utilization rate.
+In KakaoCloud's Alert Center, you can set notification policies based on disk usage and usage rates.

-If storage usage exceeds acceptable levels, archive logs will be deleted in chronological order to maintain service stability.
+If storage usage exceeds an appropriate level of 90% or more, archive logs will be deleted in order from oldest to newest to ensure service stability.

 Create PostgreSQL instance group